Studying the Diophantine problem in finitely generated rings and algebras via bilinear maps: Rings and algebras over finitely generated associative commutative unitary rings

 We now prove Item 2.
 Let $\Sigma$ be a system of equations in the $\L$-algebra $R$.
-By adding new variables and equations, we may assume that $\Sigma$ consists of 1) equations in the $\L$-module $(R;\La)$ (i.e.\ $\L$-linear equations), together with 2) equations of the form $x_1= x_2\cdot x_3$, where each $x_i$ is a variable that appears exactly once among all the equations of the second type.
-We say that $x_2$ is a variable of \emph{type left}, and that $x_3$ is a variable of \emph{type right}.
+By adding new variables and equations in an analogous way as done in the proof of Lemma \ref{equation_reduction}, we may rewrite that $\Sigma$ into an equivalent system of equations, still denoted $\Sigma$, of the following form: the new $\Sigma$ consists in a system of equations in the $\L$-module $(R;\La)$ (i.e.\ a system of $\L$-linear equations), in conjunction with a system of equations of the form $x_{1}=y_{1}z_1, x_{2}=y_{2} z_{2}, \dots, x_k = y_k z_k$ where the $x_1, \dots, x_k, y_1, \dots, y_k, z_1, \dots, z_k$ are variables taking values in $R$.
+Note that no variable appears more than once in this last part of the system.